-The Legg Mason Brandywine Global Dynamic US Equity Fund, Legg Mason Brandywine Global Credit Opportunities Fund, Legg Mason Brandywine Global Sovereign Credit Fund and Legg Mason Western Asset Macro Opportunities Bond Fund may employ techniques and instruments that are intended to provide protection against currency exchange risks in the context of the management of assets and liabilities (i.e., currency hedging) by gaining an exposure to one or more foreign currencies or otherwise altering the currency exposure characteristics of the Fund's portfolio.
-Each Fund (except for the Legg Mason Brandywine Global Dynamic US Equity Fund) may also employ such techniques and instruments for the purpose of attempting to enhance the Fund's return.
-Each Fund (except for the Legg Mason Brandywine Global Dynamic US Equity Fund) may do so by using spot and forward foreign exchange contracts and currency futures, options and swap contracts.
+Certain Funds (as indicated in the relevant Fund Summaries) may employ techniques and instruments that are intended to provide protection against currency exchange risks in the context of the management of assets and liabilities (i.e., currency hedging) by gaining an exposure to one or more foreign currencies or otherwise altering the currency exposure characteristics of the Fund's portfolio.
+Certain Funds (as indicated in the relevant Fund Summaries) may also employ such techniques and instruments for the purpose of attempting to enhance the Fund's return.
+Each Fund (except for the Legg Mason Brandywine Global Dynamic US Equity Fund) may do so by using spot and forward foreign exchange contracts and currency futures, options and swap contracts, provided that the Legg Mason RARE Global Infrastructure Income Fund will not use options.
 More information concerning these types of permitted FDIs and the limits thereon is set forth above in the section entitled "Types and Description of FDIs" and "Investment Techniques and Instruments and Financial Derivative Instruments".
-The Legg Mason Royce Smaller Companies Fund II will not use currency hedging strategies.

 For each Fund, with respect to Share Classes that are denominated in a currency other than the relevant Fund's Base Currency and do not include "(Hedged)" in their name, the relevant Investment Manager and Sub-Investment Manager will not employ any techniques to hedge these Share Classes' exposure to changes in exchange rates between the Base Currency and the currency of the Share Class.
 As such, the Net Asset Value per Share and investment performance of such Shares Classes may be affected, positively or negatively, by changes in the value of the Base Currency relative to the value of the currency in which the relevant Share Class is denominated.
+Similarly, the performance of a Share Class may be strongly influenced by movements in currency rates because currency positions held by a Fund may not correspond with the securities positions held by the Fund.
 Currency conversion will take place on subscriptions, redemptions, conversions and distributions at prevailing exchange rates.

-For each Fund, it is intended, subject to the UCITS Regulations and interpretations promulgated by the Central Bank from time to time and except for the Actively Hedged Share Classes, to hedge each Hedged Share Class against movements in exchange rates between the currency of the Hedged Share Class, on the one hand, and the Base Currency, on the other hand.
-Such hedging administration may be carried out by the relevant Investment Manager, Sub-Investment Manager or Currency Administrator.
+For each Fund, it is intended, subject to the UCITS Regulations and interpretations promulgated by the Central Bank from time to time and except for the Portfolio Hedged Share Classes, to hedge each Hedged Share Class against movements in exchange rates between the currency of the Hedged Share Class, on the one hand, and the Base Currency, on the other hand.
+Such hedging administration may be carried out by the relevant Investment Manager, Sub-Investment Manager or Currency Administrator and will include the use of forward currency exchange transactions.